LightJason/lightjason.github.io/content/tutorial/basic_logicalprogramming.md

 > back by a reference, this is named [side effect](https://en.wikipedia.org/wiki/Side_effect_(computer_science)).
 In imperative programming languages these side effects are undesired, but
 > very helpful in logical programming languages.
 >
 > But an advice in writing such rules: The logical programming runtime will be check in a worst-case szenario all possibilites of calculating a solution.
 The system tries to find a successfull solution with a [backtracking algorithm](https://en.wikipedia.org/wiki/Backtracking).
-This can be an [NP-complete problem](https://en.wikipedia.org/wiki/NP-completeness) and so a solution cannot be calculated efficently.
+This can be a [NP-complete problem](https://en.wikipedia.org/wiki/NP-completeness) and so a solution cannot be calculated efficently.

 ## <a name="runtime">Runtime</a>